-(a) For example, using data from the 24 orders of discipline entered in the year 2014-2015, which resulted in a finding of 109 total rule violations, we can see the frequency with which various rules were violated:
+(a) For example, using data from the 34 orders of discipline entered in the year 2015-2016, which resulted in a finding of 73 total rule violations, we can see the frequency with which various rules were violated:

-The OPC's impression is that violations of Rule 1.1 (Competence) commonly derive from attorneys missing court appearances; that violations of Rule 1.5 (Fees) commonly arise from attorneys collecting fees without performing meaningful work; that violations of Rule 1.15 (Safekeeping Property) often arise from attorneys failing to keep their personal money separate from clients' money or failing to promptly provide an accounting of how fees were used; that violations of Rule 1.16 (Declining or Terminating Representation) commonly result from attorneys withholding the client file upon termination of the representation; violations of Rule 8.1(b) (Bar Admission and Disciplinary Matters)

-usually are based upon attorneys failing to respond to the OPC's lawful requests for information in the course of disciplinary investigations; and violations of Rule 8.4 (Misconduct) commonly arise from criminal conduct, deceitful or fraudulent conduct or conduct prejudicial to the administration of justice.
-Accordingly, the OPC's CLE presentations often focus on helping practitioners avoid these particular problems
+The OPC's impression is that violations of Rule 1.1 (Competence) commonly derive from attorneys missing court appearances; that violations of Rule 1.5 (Fees) commonly arise from attorneys collecting fees without performing meaningful work; that violations of Rule 1.15 (Safekeeping Property) often arise from attorneys failing to keep their personal money separate from clients' money or failing to promptly provide an accounting of how fees were used; that violations of Rule 1.16 (Declining or Terminating Representation) commonly result from attorneys withholding the client file upon termination of the representation; violations of Rule 8.1(b) (Bar Admission and Disciplinary Matters) usually are based upon attorneys failing to respond to the OPC's lawful requests for information in the course of disciplinary investigations with the most common failure as a violation of this Rule, the failure to timely respond to the NOIC; and violations of Rule 8.4 (Misconduct) commonly arise from criminal conduct, deceitful or fraudulent conduct or conduct prejudicial to the administration of justice.
+Accordingly, the OPC's CLE presentations often focus on helping practitioners avoid these particular problems.

-(b) In year 2014-2015, information regarding possible attorney misconduct was received from the following sources:
+(b) In year 2015-2016, information regarding possible attorney misconduct was received from the following sources: